MobileProto16/Mobile-Proto-16/lab1/README.md

 ## Deliverables
 We require these three things to be turned in:
 * Your proposal (Mon Oct 3)
 * Wireframes (these can be drawn by hand or done using software) showing what screens/fragments your app will have, and how users will navigate your app.
-(Thu Oct 7)
+Upload this to your app's repository (Thu Oct 7)
 * Your app (Thu Oct 13)

 Submit your app [here]()!